oVirt/ovirt-site/source/feature/detailed-host-network-qos.html.md

 ##### VDSM

 Proposed [vdsm api](http://gerrit.ovirt.org/#/c/15724/) allows to provide traffic shaping parameters as part of NetworkOptions or setupNetworkNetAttributes used respectively by the addNetwork and setupNetworks verbs.
-In order to apply the configuration on the host network the Engine should convert attributes' values from Mb to kb (Megabit to Kilobit).
+In order to apply the configuration on the host network the Engine should convert attributes' values from MiB to KiB.
 VDSM generates a similar libvirt xml definition.

         `<network>`
 `    `<name>`vdsm-FinalAnswer`</name>